Impact Challenge

 invites students to tackle real-world business problems with the support of experienced professionals in the impact sector.

 Company leaders share their business context and a specific impact-related challenge directly with participants, who then compete in teams to develop and pitch thoughtful solutions with guidance from mentors with relevant expertise.
-This initiative helps students gain insight into dynamic businesses in the impact sector while building problem-solving skills and growing their professional networks.
 Finalists pitch their ideas to an experienced panel, including the company leaders.
+Participants gain insights into dynamic businesses in the impact sector while having the opportunity to build problem-solving skills and their professional networks.

 “It’s not just about solving a case—it’s about understanding the values and mission of purpose-driven businesses and coming up with ideas that align with their goals.
 What stood out to me the most was the direct involvement of KOTN’s leaders, who shared their insights and gave us a deeper understanding of the challenges they face.
 It made the experience feel incredibly authentic and relevant. ”